kragen/derctuo/markdown/sentential-database.md

 All of the above puts both rules and facts in a sort of global tuple space or string space.
 But the system is clearly capable of expressing logical consequences: if the temperature is 329°, then the wax is liquid.
-We could imagine "creating a frame" that contains some additional facts (and perhaps omits others), and looking to see what can be newly inferred from those facts.
+We could imagine “creating a frame” that contains some additional facts (and perhaps omits others), and looking to see what can be newly inferred from those facts.